AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/freeform-table/freeform-table-hyperlinks.md

 1. Select [!UICONTROL **Create**].

    Users who view the freeform table see the hyperlinked dimension items.
-When clicking a dimension item, users are taken to the hyperlinked pages that you created.
-Hyperlinked pages are launched in a separate browser tab. <!--true?-->
+When clicking a dimension item, users are taken to the hyperlinked pages in a separate browser tab.

    <!-- add screenshot of a table with hyperlinks.-->